Anaemia - Causes, Symptoms & Treatments | SingHealth

 Anaemia - Causes and Risk Factors

-What are some causes of anemia?
+What causes of anemia?

-• Iron deficiency anaemia
+• Iron deficiency

-• Vitamin deficiency anaemia e.g. folate and vitamin B12 deficiency
+• Folate and vitamin B12 deficiency

-• Malignant bone marrow disorders e.g. myelodysplastic syndrome, leukemia, myelofibrosis
+• Malignant bone marrow disorders (e.g. myelodysplastic syndrome, leukemia, myelofibrosis)

-• Hemolytic anaemia (Increased red blood cell breakdown)
+• Increased red blood cell breakdown

 • Thalassemia